 Insha Allah (God willing), the mission and objectives will be achieved by;

-- Following the teachings of the Holy Qur’an and Prophet Muhammad (peace be upon him), and exhibiting it through our behaviour.
+- Following the teachings of the Holy Qur’an and Prophet Muhammad (peace be upon him) and exhibiting it through the behaviour of members.

-- Establishing the relationships with the religious and social institutions/organizations in Canada and working with them on common issues.
+- Establishing relationships with the religious and social institutions/organizations in Canada and working with them on common issues.

 - Establishing working relationships with media organizations.

-- Establishing ISCC chapters and branches in all major cities of Canada
+- Establishing Masajid (mosques), foodbanks, ISCC chapters, and branches in all major cities of Canada

-- Establish web sites and email distribution system for quick access to Islamic and community information.
+- Establish websites and email distribution systems for quick access to Islamic and community information.